• REVERSE MORTGAGE INFO

 Reverse Mortgage Pros Continued

-• Further, none of your assets can be attached to repay the reverse mortgage debt.
-Whether you have bank accounts or investments, they cannot be used to satisfy the reverse mortgage balance.
-Again, the house stands for the debt as the home is the ONLY collateral that was used to secure the reverse mortgage as the "security interest" (an enforceable legal claim or lien on collateral that has been pledged).
-Your HECM closing documents contained in the Mortgage Note states: "11.
-No Deficiency Judgments.
-Borrower shall have no personal liability for payment of the debt secured by this Security Instrument."
-So the note clearly states you are not personally responsible for the reverse mortgage debt.
+• NON-RECOURSE: You can never owe more than the home is worth.
+And none of your assets can be seized to repay the reverse mortgage debt.
+Whether you have bank accounts or investments, they cannot be used to satisfy the reverse mortgage balance because the HOUSE is the ONLY collateral that was used to secure the reverse mortgage as a security interest.
+Your HECM closing documents contained in the Mortgage Note states:

 WHAT ARE THE SAFEGUARDS-CLICK HERE

-HECM Line of Credit - The Advantage of Growing Your Money
+The HECM Line of Credit - A Line of Credit that GROWS!

-Not having to pay any monthly mortgage payments on the HECM is a great advantage.
-But what's even better is the LOC, Line of Credit feature.
+A reverse mortgage can put you in a good spot with no monthly mortgage payments.
+But what's even better is the Line of Credit feature.
 You can draw on your credit line whenever the need arises whether to enjoy life more or just to pay some bills.
 Here are some of the advantages of the HECM line of credit as compared to a HELOC/Home Equity Line of Credit:

-Both the reverse mortgage line of credit and the conventional HELOC only accrue interest on monies drawn.
-But only the reverse mortgage line of credit has a growth rate on the unused portion of funds.
-The unused HECM line of credit grows over time at the compounding interest rate charged on the loan plus 1/2%.
-This gives borrowers greater borrowing power as the amount of money available for future access grows larger year after year.
-So, for example, if you took out the HECM line of credit at age 62 or 65 and left it untouched for 10 or 15 years, your money would have grown considerably.
+Both the reverse mortgage line of credit and the HELOC only accrue interest on monies drawn.
+However, only the reverse mortgage line of credit has a growth rate applied to the unused portion of funds.
+The unused HECM line of credit grows over time at the current compounding interest rate charged on the loan plus 1/2% added.
+The line of credit is available for future needs and continues to grows larger year after year.
+So, for example, if you took out the HECM line of credit at age 62 and left it untouched for 10 or 15 years, your money would have grown considerably (depending on the original amount in the line).
 At that point, you can withdraw all or part of your remaining line of credit.
-(On the FHA HECM, the second draw of funds from the line of credit would occur 365 days after the funding of your loan).
+If you do not use the line, it is not owed!
+(On the FHA HECM, the second draw of funds from the line of credit would occur 365 days after the funding of your loan.
+The growth rate on those funds also begins 3 days after you close.
+So one year later, there will be more funds available to you and so on).

-Another advantage to the program is that the HECM line of credit stays open and cannot be closed at the lender's discretion.
-The line of credit stays open so the funds are there when you need them.
+Another advantage to the line of credit option is that the HECM line of credit stays open and cannot be closed at the lender's discretion.
+The line of credit remains open so the funds are there when you need them.

 Market Swings Can Be Offset by the HECM